Police investigating late-night shooting on Kernan Ave.

 BATON ROUGE - Police were called to a late-night shooting in Baton Rouge.

-According to the Baton Rouge Police Department, the incident happened just before midnight in the 400 block of Kernan Avenue.
+According to the Baton Rouge Police Department, the incident happened around 11:45 p.m.
+Monday in the 400 block of Kernan Avenue.
 Authorities said one person sustained injuries that aren't considered to be life-threatening.

 No further details were provided.
 Law enforcement said the case is under investigation.